hacks-guide/Guide_Wii/docs/es_419/bluebomb.md

 ## BlueBomb Classic

-:::details Technical Details (optional)
+:::details Detalles técnicos (opcional)

-BlueBomb is an exploit that takes advantage of a flaw in the Wii and Wii mini's Bluetooth libraries.
+BlueBomb es un exploit que aprovecha una falla en las librerías Bluetooth de la Wii y la Wii mini.
 Although it is the only exploit that works for the Wii mini, BlueBomb can run on the original Wii as well.

 This exploit also enables recovery from certain bricks, such as banner bricks and (some) theme bricks.